kriszhao/CMPS12B-M-gradingScript/pa4/README.md

-# cmps012b-pt.u19/pa4
+# cse015-pt.F19/pa4

-The following is a set of performance tests to run on your Dictionary ADT.
+The following is a set of performance tests to run on your pa4.

 ## Installation